FreeRADIUS/freeradius-server/.github/contributing.md

 ==================================

 If you're developing a new feature, module, or writing large amounts of code to fix a defect, contact a member of the FreeRADIUS development team first.
-For simpler one or two line fixes, go ahead and open a pull-request immediately.
+For simpler one or two line fixes go ahead and open a pull-request immediately.

 The dev team can be contacted via the [devel mailing list](http://freeradius.org/list/devel.html),